What’s it Gonna Take?

 All of the above material is a lot to take on when you are trying to make lifestyle changes to promote your overall health and lose weight.
 Take small steps day by day and realize that there will be pitfalls you didn’t anticipate, life changes that are uncontrollable and days you just plain don’t feel like eating that third serving of fruit.
 Just pick yourself up where you left off and never give up!
 These things take time and patience.
 Remember the first time you learned to ride a bike or drive a car – it didn’t happen overnight, nor will weight loss.
 But a little determination, positive thinking, planning, and practice can go a long way.

 Make an appointment with a Preventive Cardiology registered dietitian to create a nutrition plan at 216.444.9353, or, toll-free 800.223.2273, ext.
 49353.
 Individual counseling and group weight loss programs are available.
-For online assistance in creating a weight loss plan, check out our MyConsult Nutrition Counseling Service.
+For online assistance in creating a weight loss plan.

 Whatever you do – good luck and don’t forget to reward yourself.